zgompert/ChumashWGSmapping/README.md

 ## posterior mean
 ./gl2genest pp_EXP_tchum.txt EXP_tchum.gl
 ```
 The output files are cpntest_EXP_tchum.txt for the posterior mean and mlpntest_EXP_tchum.txt for the posterior mode.
-These are for the 2019 experiment and contain 429 individuals and xxx SNPs.
+These are for the 2019 experiment and contain 429 individuals (columns) and 35,061,459 SNPs (rows).
+These files, along with the gl files, are in `/uufs/chpc.utah.edu/common/home/gompert-group5/projects/t_chum_mapping/gendat/`.

 # Genome-wide association mapping of color (and survival?)